Search

 MENU

-The Vice Provost provides leadership in the development, enhancement, and review of academic policies and programs in conjunction with the Provost and Vice President for Academic Affairs, deans, and faculty.
-The Vice Provost also ensures compliance with SACSCOC principles related to academic affairs issues and substantive change policies and oversees the accreditation process for the University (SACSCOC), colleges, departments, and programs in cooperation with the SACSCOC Liaison.
-The Vice Provost also oversees the maintenance off the University Policy and Procedure Manual for Academic Affairs issues and communicates regularly with Faculty Senate to address recommendations and oversees the Academic Calendar with the Director of Records and Registration and any changes to university courses and curriculum.
-The Vice Provost oversees various university directors, namely the Director of the Center for Teaching Excellence, the Director of Distance Education, the Director of Ellender Memorial Library, the Director of Records and Registration, the Director of Research and Sponsored Programs, and the Director of Athletic Academic Services
+The Assistant Vice President for Academic Affairs provides leadership in the development, enhancement, and review of academic policies and programs in conjunction with the Provost and Vice President for Academic Affairs, deans, and faculty.
+The Assistant Vice President for Academic Affairs also ensures compliance with SACSCOC principles related to academic affairs issues and substantive change policies and oversees the accreditation process for the University (SACSCOC), colleges, departments, and programs in cooperation with the SACSCOC Liaison.
+The Assistant Vice President for Academic Affairs also oversees the maintenance off the University Policy and Procedure Manual for Academic Affairs issues and communicates regularly with Faculty Senate to address recommendations and oversees the Academic Calendar with the Director of Records and Registration and any changes to university courses and curriculum.
+The Assistant Vice President of Academic Affairs oversees various university directors, namely the Director of the Center for Teaching Excellence, the Director of Distance Education, the Director of Ellender Memorial Library, the Director of Records and Registration, and the Director of Athletic Academic Services.

 1.9.1.1 Director of the Center for Teaching Excellence